Guest Posts

 1. The Necessity of Fire Ratings

-Lisa Tran, an architect specializing in residential design, states, "In residential applications, especially in areas like kitchens and attics, using fire-rated downlights is non-negotiable.
-These areas are often subject to higher risks of fire incidents."
-The consensus among architects is that compliant fixtures provide extra peace of mind.
+Lisa Tran, an architect with a focus on residential spaces, emphasizes, "In residential applications, particularly in areas like kitchens and attics, using fire-rated downlights is essential.
+These zones often have a higher risk of fire incidents."
+This view is widely shared among architects, highlighting that compliance and safety are paramount.

 2. Regulation Compliance